If It’s Good For You, Good For You!

 The instance of the tweet that I saw had about 9001 comments from both sides of the estimation debate that proved the point of the meme itself.
 My initial reaction was, “Yes!
 This observation is both humorous and valid.
 Often, people do indeed respond with great scepticism and dismissal when someone suggests exploring a new methodology!”
 The replies quickly transformed my feelings into something along the lines of “Stop arguing on Twitter about why everyone needs to do it your way!”

 As I said above, to me it wasn’t really about whether estimates or no estimates is the best way to do things.
 It was about the way people (not isolated to developers) insist that their way is the only way, and everyone else is an idiot who has never been successful with anything in their lives.
-It’s about how simply suggesting that an alternate path exists is treated as the incoherent babbling of a mad person.
+It’s about how simply suggesting that an alternate path exists is treated as incoherent babbling.

 So many are convinced that what works for them and their team is the one true way, and anyone doing something else must be converted.
 To such a mind, there is no need to try something else, or to even acknowledge that something else exists.
 Methodology, language, framework, tabs vs. spaces, and even source control1 somehow become matters of great urgency.